Bath & Body Works (NYSE:BBWI) Releases Q4 2021 Earnings Guidance

-Bath & Body Works (NYSE:BBWI) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
+Bath & Body Works (NYSE:BBWI) updated its fourth quarter 2021 earnings guidance on Monday.
 The company provided EPS guidance of $2.280-$2.280 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.010.
 The company issued revenue guidance of $3.03 billion-$3.03 billion, compared to the consensus revenue estimate of $2.64 billion.

-Bath & Body Works (NYSE:BBWI) last released its quarterly earnings results on Wednesday, November 17th.
-The company reported $0.92 EPS for the quarter, beating analysts’ consensus estimates of $0.60 by $0.32.
-The business had revenue of $1.68 billion during the quarter, compared to analyst estimates of $1.61 billion.
-Bath & Body Works had a negative return on equity of 165.36% and a net margin of 14.24%.
-Bath & Body Works’s quarterly revenue was down 1.3% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $1.13 EPS.
-On average, sell-side analysts expect that Bath & Body Works will post 4.51 EPS for the current fiscal year.
+A number of analysts recently issued reports on the company.
+Barclays reduced their price objective on Bath & Body Works from $79.00 to $63.00 and set an equal weight rating for the company in a research report on Thursday, January 20th.
+Citigroup reduced their price objective on Bath & Body Works from $100.00 to $93.00 and set a buy rating for the company in a research report on Friday, January 7th.
+Credit Suisse Group reduced their price objective on Bath & Body Works from $76.00 to $69.00 and set a neutral rating for the company in a research report on Thursday, February 3rd.
+Wells Fargo & Company lifted their price objective on Bath & Body Works from $80.00 to $85.00 and gave the company an overweight rating in a research report on Thursday, November 18th.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on Bath & Body Works from $87.00 to $85.00 and set a buy rating for the company in a research report on Friday, January 7th.
+Three equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $84.53.

-BBWI has been the subject of a number of analyst reports.
-B. Riley increased their price target on Bath & Body Works from $78.00 to $86.00 and gave the company a buy rating in a research report on Wednesday, November 17th.
-The Goldman Sachs Group raised Bath & Body Works from a buy rating to a conviction-buy rating in a research report on Wednesday, January 19th.
-Credit Suisse Group decreased their target price on Bath & Body Works from $76.00 to $69.00 and set a neutral rating for the company in a research report on Thursday, February 3rd.
-Robert W. Baird decreased their target price on Bath & Body Works from $95.00 to $90.00 in a research report on Thursday, February 3rd.
-Finally, Barclays cut their price target on Bath & Body Works from $79.00 to $63.00 and set an equal weight rating for the company in a research note on Thursday, January 20th.
-Three investment analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of Buy and an average target price of $84.53.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 4th.
+Shareholders of record on Friday, February 18th will be paid a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a yield of 1.43%.
+This is a boost from Bath & Body Works’s previous quarterly dividend of $0.15.
+The ex-dividend date is Thursday, February 17th.
+Bath & Body Works’s dividend payout ratio is currently 10.58%.

-In related news, Director Robert H. Schottenstein sold 5,375 shares of the firm’s stock in a transaction dated Wednesday, November 24th.
-The stock was sold at an average price of $74.52, for a total transaction of $400,545.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Company insiders own 16.31% of the company’s stock.
+In other news, Director Robert H. Schottenstein sold 5,375 shares of the business’s stock in a transaction that occurred on Wednesday, November 24th.
+The stock was sold at an average price of $74.52, for a total value of $400,545.00.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Insiders own 16.31% of the company’s stock.

 Bath & Body Works, Inc is a specialty retailers and home to America’s Favorite Fragrances, offering a breadth of exclusive fragrances for the body and home, including the selling collections for fine fragrance mist, body lotion and body cream, 3-wick candles, home fragrance diffusers and liquid hand soap.